Shards

 MasterChain

 The MasterChain is the main blockchain in the TON network.
-It stores the network configuration and the final states of all WorkChains.
+It stores the network configuration and the final state of all WorkChains and ShardChains, including hashes of the latest blocks.
 The MasterChain can be considered the core directory or the single source of truth for all shards and chains in the ecosystem.
 It contains essential protocol-level information, including:

 This data is key to maintaining consensus and ensuring all network parts are synchronized and operating securely.